micado-scale/eec/README.md

 The MiCADO EEC is shipped as a Docker container and makes heavy use of the [MiCADO Client Library](https://github.com/micado-scale/micado-client).
 It is deployed behind an NGINX reverse proxy and secured with SSL.
-Client certificate verification is also enabled.
+Client certificate verification can be optionally enabled.

 ### Host Specification & Requirements